 The concepts ‘text’, ‘integer’, and ‘number’ are SBVR noun concepts, so their instances can be represented like instances of other noun concepts (see 23.2.2 MOF classes for SBVR Noun Concepts) without using the ‘value’ attributes shown above.
 A specific number can be identified by a designation.
 The ISO 6093 Number Namespace includes designations of all integers and of numbers with decimal places.
 Each designation in the ISO 6093 Number Namespace shall be interpreted according to [ISO 6093].

-Each text value is a Unicode string and is considered without regard to markup.
+Each text value is a Unicode string of undefined length and is considered without regard to markup.

 Rationale